-In this Meet the Makers series, we're throwing the spotlight on these products and the incredible producers behind them.
-In this first instalment, we look into some of the best chocolate producers Ireland has to offer.
+In this Meet the Makers series, we're throwing the spotlight on the incredible producers behind some of Ireland's best food.
+Here, we look into some of the best chocolate producers from around the country.

-These amazing chocolatiers have mastered the skilful job of chocolate making and are producing some amazing products, some specialising in single origin chocolate, others in bean-to-bar.
-If any readers have taken on the laborious challenge of tempering chocolate, then you will understand the skill and patience required to produce even one decent piece of chocolate.
+These amazing chocolatiers have mastered chocolate making and are producing some amazing products, some specialising in single-origin chocolate, others in bean-to-bar.
+If you have ever taken on the laborious challenge of tempering chocolate, then you will understand the skill and patience required to produce even one decent piece of chocolate.

 What you'll notice about quality chocolate producers is that sourcing is extremely important, core to their ethos in some instances.
 These producers often have direct relationships with the farmers who grow the cacao beans in various countries, from which chocolate is produced.

 Chocolate is produced in multiple ways, using a different variety of beans and can be indicated as Fair Trade, Single Origin or Blended.
 Single-origin means that the chocolate has been produced using cacao beans from one specific place, with the country that the bean originated from stated clearly on the packaging.